-There are different phases through which new medicine, a new combination of medicine or medicine already on the market but tested for hematologic diseases, is tested.
+There are different phases through which medication research is performed.
+This can be for new medicine, a new combination of medicine or medicine already on the market but now investigated for hematologic diseases.
 They are listed below.

 Phase 3 consists of a series of trials aimed at better understanding the characteristics of the medicines and differentiating this medicine from other existing medicines.
-These trials differ from Phase 2 trials by the larger number of patients involved (sometimes thousands) and by the longer duration of these trials.
+These trials differ from Phase 2 trials by the larger number of patients involved and by the longer duration of these trials.
 In these Phase 3 trials, more specific populations are also investigated.
-The initial information leaflet for the medicine is drawn up on the basis of the results of the trials carried out to date.
-In this way, indications for the use of the medicine can be issued to doctors.
-It is only at the end of Phase 3 trials that the health organizations evaluate the results and issue permission for commercialization.
-This is vital because the medicine could be prescribed by doctors, and possibly reimbursed by mutuality.
+It is only at the end of Phase 3 trials that the health organizations evaluate the results and issue permission to prescribe the drug by doctors and to have it reimbursed by the healtcare insurance.

 Phase 4 trials are carried out following approval of the product.
-The companies decide to carry out trials to obtain additional information about the product.
-Either in respect of other products, or for evaluating other possible therapeutic effects of the product.
-Possibly also to further document the safety of the product, in populations of patients that better reflect the general population.
+The manufacturers decide to carry out extra research to obtain additional information about the product.

 What information do I need to obtain before and during the trial?